Samizo-AITL/openlane-guide/README.md

 ## Who this guide is for

+This guide is for:

 - Engineers who already tried OpenLane and got burned
 - People who want **reproducibility**, not novelty
 - Anyone who values **environment stability over updates**
 - Those who want to understand *why* things break, not just *how* to run commands

-If you have never broken OpenLane before: you probably will — unless you read this first.
+If you have never broken OpenLane before:
+you probably will — unless you read this first.

 ---